15 vegetarian takeaway-style recipes

 Takeaway food is a great way to enjoy cuisines from around the world without having to bother about booking a table and dressing up to dine out.
-While it’s 100 percent okay to buy a takeaway on the odd occasion, bear in mind that you can make takeaway-style food at home that’s not only delicious but also cheaper and better for you.
-Sure, it’s not quite as easy as picking up the phone, but the savings you’ll make to your SmartPoints® allowance makes it totally worth the little bit of extra effort.
+While it’s 100 per cent okay to buy a takeaway on the odd occasion, bear in mind that you can make takeaway-style food at home that’s not only delicious but also cheaper and better for you.

-3. For rice swap white rice for brown rice for added nutrients and a nutty flavour.
-Or save the SmartPoints and opt for cauliflower rice.
+- For rice swap white rice for brown rice for added nutrients and a nutty flavour.
+Or opt for cauliflower rice.
 To make cauliflower rice simple broke the cauliflower into florets and place in a food processor, in batches and process until it resembles rice.
 Heat a non-stick frying pan over medium heat.
 Cook cauliflower, stirring, for 3–4 minutes or until golden.